 Emergency telephones have been installed at locations throughout the campus, including each level of TU's four parking garages.
-Everyone should be alert for any suspicious activity or other emergency and use the blue light or yellow phone for immediate contact with the University Police.
+Everyone should be alert for any suspicious activity or other emergency and use the blue light and yellow phones for immediate contact with the University Police.